ibm-cloud-docs/dr-automation-powervs/advance-operation.md

 ### Procedure
 {: #re-cy-cv}

-Follow these steps to re-sync a workgroup in Power Virtual Server DR Automation:
+Follow these steps to resync a workgroup in Power Virtual Server DR Automation:

 1. **Select** the workspace and target **workgroup** from the navigation window.
 2. **Click** the **Advanced Operations** dropdown.